Tesla Stock Takes A Hit — After Elon Musk Does The Same

 "I mean it's legal, right?"
 Musk said before smoking the joint.
 They were sitting inside a studio in California, where medical and recreational marijuana use is indeed legal.

-News of the resignation of Tesla's Chief Accounting Officer Dave Morton came Friday, according to a securities filing.
+News of the resignation of Tesla Chief Accounting Officer Dave Morton came Friday, according to a securities filing.
 Morton stated that "the level of public attention placed on the company" and "the pace within the company" caused him to reconsider his future.
-He added that he still believed in Tesla, that "I have no disagreements with Tesla's leadership or its financial reporting."
+He added that he still believed in Tesla, saying, "I have no disagreements with Tesla's leadership or its financial reporting."

 Morton had been on the job for about a month, starting one day before Musk announced on Twitter that he was considering taking the electric car company private.
 The tweet made stocks soar.

-At $420 a share, some people wondered if the number was meant to reference marijuana culture. ("I was not on weed, to be clear," he told The New York Times.
+At $420 a share, some people wondered whether the number was meant to reference marijuana culture. ("I was not on weed, to be clear," he told The New York Times.
 "Weed is not helpful for productivity.
 There's a reason for the word 'stoned.'
 You just sit there like a stone on weed.")

 Gaby Toledano, Tesla's head of human resources, also said she was leaving the company on Friday.
 She had been on leave for a few months to be with her family, Tesla wrote in a blog post.